senzing-garage/serve-grpc/docs/examples.md

     This example does not persist data after the Docker container is terminated.
     For techniques on persisting data, see [bitnami/postgresql].

+1. :thinking: Optional step to create a Senzing schema in the database and insert a Senzing configuration.

     1. Determine the IP address of the local system.
     Reason:  If `localhost` is used in the database URL, the Docker container will look for a database server *inside* the Docker container.
 The database is actually *outside* of the Docker container.

         ```console
         export LOCAL_IP_ADDRESS=$(curl --silent https://raw.githubusercontent.com/senzing-garage/knowledge-base/main/gists/find-local-ip-address/find-local-ip-address.py | python3 -)
         export SENZING_TOOLS_DATABASE_URL=postgresql://postgres:postgres@${LOCAL_IP_ADDRESS}:5432/G2/?sslmode=disable
         ```

-1. Populate it with the Senzing schema and configuration.
+    1. Populate the database with the Senzing schema and configuration.

-   FIXME:

         ```console
         docker run \
             --env SENZING_TOOLS_DATABASE_URL \
             --rm \
             senzing/senzing-tools init-database
         ```

-1. Run the gRPC server with the SQLite database mounted.
+1. Run the gRPC server with the external Postgres database.

+   *Note:* The value of `SENZING_TOOLS_DATABASE_URL` was set in a prior step.

     ```console
     docker run \